-Welcome to Vacuum Wars, where we are taking an in-depth look at two of the most advanced robot vacuum mop combos on the market: the Roborock S8 MaxV Ultra and the Dreame X40 Master.
-Both of these “plumbots” boast plumbing-integrated water refill and drainage systems, so that we don’t have to refill clean water tanks or empty dirty water tanks, ultimately bringing us closer to fully automated floor care.
-We bought both of these models and over the past few weeks, we’ve tested both of them extensively.
-Let’s dive into the results and see which one came out on top.
+Today, we’re taking an in-depth look at two of the most advanced robot vacuum mop combos on the market: the Roborock S8 MaxV Ultra and the Dreame X40 Master.
+Both of these “plumbots” feature plumbing-integrated water refill and drainage systems.
+This eliminates the need to refill clean water tanks or empty dirty water tanks, and ultimately brings us closer to fully automated floor care.
+We purchased both models and have extensively evaluated them over the past few weeks.

 The Dreame X40 Master is a high-end robot vacuum and mop combo equipped with advanced automatic refilling and draining capabilities via an 8-in-1 hands-free base station that connects to the home’s plumbing.
 This multifunctional hub streamlines maintenance by managing water, self-cleaning, self-drying, and self-emptying tasks.
 Designed with a sleek, low-profile build at just 11 inches tall, the base station is crafted to blend seamlessly into modern home environments.
 In our in-studio evaluations, the X40 Master delivered excellent overall performance, particularly standing out in navigation efficiency and battery life.
 See additional info

-Price as of Amazon price as of February 17, 2025
+Price as of May 5, 2025

 Mopping: Lifts Mop Pads on Carpets | Extending Mop Pad for Hard to Reach Areas | Can Leave Pads at Base while Vacuuming